OmarAlgammal/The-Daily-Journal/README.md

 can also bookmark articles for later reading and switch between light and dark themes.
 The app also supports multiple languages, which can be selected from the settings menu.

-## Reporting Errors

-If you encounter an error or a bug while using the app, please follow these steps:

-* Open the app's settings menu
-* Tap on the "Report an Issue" button
-* Fill out the form with a detailed
-* description of the error
-* Submit the form.

-We appreciate your feedback and will work to address any issues as soon as possible.

-## Contributing

-If you would like to contribute to the app, you can follow these steps:

-* Fork this repository
-* Make changes to the codebase
-* Submit a pull request

 ## Credits